 Our investment objectives are to increase cash flow from operations, achieve sustainable long-term growth, maximize stockholder value and acquire investments with growth potential.
 We have not established a specific policy regarding the relative priority of these investment objectives.
-For a discussion of our properties and our acquisition and other strategic objectives, see "Our Company" and Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", of our Annual Report on Form 10-K for the year ended December 31, 2024 filed with the SEC on March 4, 2025 (the "2024 Annual Report").
+For a discussion of our properties and our acquisition and other strategic objectives, see "Our Company" and Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", of the 2024 Annual Report.